Sri Aurobindo: Mirra Alfassa (The Mother) and the development of the Ashram

 Sri Aurobindo's close spiritual collaborator, Mirra Alfassa (born Alfassa), came to be known as The Mother.
 She was a French national, born in Paris on 21 February 1878.
-In her 20s she studied occultism with Max Theon.
+In her 20s, she studied occultism with Max Theon.
 Along with her husband, Paul Richard, she went to Pondicherry on 29 March 1914, and finally settled there in 1920.
 Sri Aurobindo considered her his spiritual equal and collaborator.
-After 24 November 1926, when Sri Aurobindo retired into seclusion, he left it to her to plan, build and run the ashram, the community of disciples which had gathered around them.
-Sometime later, when families with children joined the ashram, she established and supervised the Sri Aurobindo International Centre of Education with its experiments in the field of education.
+After 24 November 1926, when Sri Aurobindo retired into seclusion, he left it to her to plan, build, and run the ashram, the community of disciples gathered around them.
+Sometime later, when families with children joined the ashram, she established and supervised the Sri Aurobindo International Centre of Education with its experiments in education.
 When he died in 1950, she continued their spiritual work, directed the ashram, and guided their disciples.

-Philosophy and spiritual vision
+Philosophy

 Introduction

 Sri Aurobindo's concept of the Integral Yoga system is described in his books, The Synthesis of Yoga and The Life Divine.
 The Life Divine is a compilation of essays published serially in Arya.

 Sri Aurobindo argues that divine Brahman manifests as empirical reality through līlā, or divine play.
-Instead of positing that the world we experience is an illusion (māyā), Aurobindo argues that world can evolve and become a new world with new species, far above the human species just as human species have evolved after the animal species.
-As such he argued that the end goal of spiritual practice could not merely be a liberation from the world into Samadhi but would also be that of descent of the Divine into the world in order to transform it into a Divine existence.
+Instead of positing that the world we experience is an illusion (māyā), Aurobindo argues that the world can evolve and become a new world with new species, far above the human species just as human species have evolved after the animal species.
+As such, he argued that the end goal of spiritual practice could not merely be a liberation from the world into Samadhi but would also be that of descent of the Divine into the world in order to transform it into a Divine existence.
 Thus, this constituted the purpose of Integral Yoga.
 Regarding the involution of consciousness in matter, he wrote that: "This descent, this sacrifice of the Purusha, the Divine Soul submitting itself to Force and Matter so that it may inform and illuminate them is the seed of redemption of this world of Inconscience and Ignorance."

 Sri Aurobindo believed that Darwinism merely describes a phenomenon of the evolution of matter into life, but does not explain the reason behind it, while he finds life to be already present in matter, because all of existence is a manifestation of Brahman.
 He argues that nature (which he interpreted as divine) has evolved life out of matter and the mind out of life.
 All of existence, he argues, is attempting to manifest to the level of the supermind – that evolution had a purpose.
 He stated that he found the task of understanding the nature of reality arduous and difficult to justify by immediate tangible results.